peterhinch/micropython-async/v3/docs/TUTORIAL.md

 from primitives import Semaphore, BoundedSemaphore from primitives import Queue
 ```
-When `uasyncio` acquires official versions of the CPython primitives the
+When `uasyncio` acquires official versions of the CPython primitives, the
-invocation lines alone should be changed. e.g. :
+invocation lines alone should be changed.
+E.g.:
 ```python
 from uasyncio import Semaphore, BoundedSemaphore from uasyncio import Queue